 - KGI is dedicated to education and research aimed at translating into practice, for the benefit of society, the power and potential of the life sciences.

-- KGI offers a two-year professional Master of Biosciences (MBS) program, a PhD program in applied life sciences, and a joint PhD program in computational biology with Claremont Graduate University.
+- KGI offers a two-year professional Master of Biosciences (MBS) program, and a PhD program in applied life sciences.

 Where are we located?